 ‘Family & Friends’ represents the wonderful people-centric work culture at McDonald’s where its employees work in an enjoyable and energizing atmosphere and everyone feels part of the team.

 “Take care of our people and the business will take care of itself”, were the words of wisdom spoken by McDonald’s founder, Ray Kroc.
 To this day, McDonald’s views this golden saying as their guiding principle in keeping the shine on the golden arches.
 They believe that when their employees are happy, they will in turn be inspired to make their customers happy.
-As a global brand that is locally operated with nearly 12,000 Malaysian employees at 250 McDonald’s restaurants serving more than 13,000 customers a month, it is no surprise that McDonald’s people positioning of a caring team that proudly serves is keenly reflected in its ‘Malaysians serving Malaysians’ philosophy.
-It is this sense of solidarity amongst its workforce combined with a positive service attitude, which is ingrained in its people culture that has contributed to McDonald’s ranking as a Best Employer in Malaysia.
+As a global brand that is locally operated with more than 15,000 Malaysian employees at over 340 McDonald’s restaurants nationwide, McDonald’s biggest assets are its employees who have time after time, shown dedication to its customers and the communities that it serves.
+It is this sense of commitment combined with a positive service attitude, which is ingrained in its people culture that has contributed to McDonald’s ranking as a Best Employer in Malaysia.

 McDonald’s ultimate vision is to be its people’s favourite way and place to work.
 As they journey towards this destination, the company focuses on making McDonald’s a good place to work by treating its people right and making their lives better.
-These key initiatives also work hand-in-hand in helping the company attract, retain and develop its talents, which are critical elements in achieving the organization’s growth target of 300 restaurants by 2014 and 500 restaurants by 2020 in Malaysia.
-This robust expansion plan also translates into the creation of approximately 13,500 new jobs in the next 8 years.
-As McDonald’s forges ahead in achieving its business goals while staying true to its standing as a Best Employer, thousands of Malaysian may rest assured that a bright career prospect with the world’s number one Quick Service Restaurant chain is theirs for the taking.
+These key initiatives also work hand-in-hand in helping the company attract, retain and develop its talents, which are critical elements in achieving the organization’s growth target of opening 500 restaurants by 2026.
+This robust expansion plan also translates into the creation of approximately 50,000 job opportunities by 2026.
+As McDonald’s forges ahead in achieving its business goals while staying true to its standing as a Best Employer, thousands of Malaysians may rest assured that a bright career prospect with the world’s number one Quick Service Restaurant is theirs for the taking.